-I personally love cats, but as soon as I started thinking about getting my own furry friend, all of a sudden I had tons on my mind!
+I love cats.
+But as soon as I started thinking about getting my own cat, all of a sudden I had tons on my mind!
 As a new cat owner, you’ve got to think about everything from food to the time you spend at home to the kind of litter.
 Luckily, I’ve got some simple tips to get you started.

 10 Tips: Caring For Your Cat If You’re A First Time Owner